Japanese folktales: Overview

+History

 These stories just named are considered genuine folktales, having been so characterized by folklorist Kunio Yanagita.
 During the Edo period these tales had been adapted by professional writers and woodblock-printed in a form a called kusazōshi (cf. chapbooks), but a number of local variant versions of the tales have been collected in the field as well.

 As stated above, non-genuine folktales are those already committed to writing long ago, the earliest being the tale of Princess Kaguya (or The Tale of the Bamboo Cutter), an example of the monogatari type of romance dated to as early as the 10th century, though extant manuscripts are much later.
 The text mentions, for example, the flame-proof "fire rat (火鼠, Hinezumi) (or salamander)'s fur robe," which attests to a considerable degree of book-knowledge and learning by its author.